Pantsir missile system: Pantsir-M/EM

 A naval variant of the land-based Pantsir-S1 was unveiled in July 2015.
-The system uses two GSh-6-30K/AO-18KD 30 mm six-barrel rotary cannons, as found on the Kashtan/Kortik CIWS, eight missiles instead 12 and an additional radar separate from the one fitted on top of the turret itself.
+The system uses two GSh-6-30K/AO-18KD 30 mm six-barrel rotary cannons, as found on the Kashtan/Kortik CIWS, eight missiles instead of 12 and an additional radar separate from the one fitted on top of the turret itself.
 The Pantsir-M can simultaneously engage four targets with four missiles in an altitude from 2 to 15 km and at a range of 20 km.
 The system has an ammunition supply of 32 missiles.

 It has several combat modules, including an ammunition supply module in the storage and a reloading system under the deck.
-It may by fitted with surface-to-air missiles from both Pantsir-S and Hermes-K air defence systems with maximum firing range of the later of up to 100 km.
+It may be fitted with surface-to-air missiles from both Pantsir-S and Hermes-K air defence systems with maximum firing range of the later of up to 100 km.
 In the future it will replace the Kashtan/Kortik CIWS on all Russian Navy's warships, starting by Karakurt-class corvettes in 2018.
 Trials of the Pantsir-M/ME began in December 2017.
 The system entered service in February 2019.

 Pantsir-S2/S2E

 A modernized system for the Russian Armed Forces and for export.
 Incorporates new tracking radar, two faced radars with enhanced features and range.
-It is in service with Russia and Algeria.
+It is in service with Russia, Syria and Algeria.

 Pantsir-SM

 The Pantsir-SM variant incorporates a multi-functional targeting station, increasing target detection range from 40 to 75 km and engagement range from 20 to 40 km.
 The system uses a new high-speed extended range missile.
 Existing Pantsir systems can be upgraded to SM standard.
 It is fitted to a new 8×8 Kamaz truck chassis with an armored cab.
 Development was completed in 2019.
+It is reportedly deployed in Ukraine as of December 2023.

 Pantsir-SA

-After testing Pantsir in the Arctic, it was decided to design a new version specifically for the Arctic, to use at temperatures below −50 C called the Pantsir-SA.
-This version has no 30 mm auto-cannon mounted and it is based on an articulated tracked Vityaz vehicle.
+After testing Pantsir in the Arctic, it was decided to design a new variant specifically for the Arctic, to use at temperatures below −50 C called the Pantsir-SA.
+This variant has no 30 mm auto-cannon mounted and it is based on an articulated tracked Vityaz vehicle.
 It is in service with the Russian Northern Fleet as of August 2020.

+Pantsir-SMD-E

+A version unveiled in the "Army-2024" forum.
+It removes the cannons and could carry 12 57E6-series short-range missiles or 48 TKB-1055 very-short-range interceptors, or a mix of the two types.
+On 17 June 2025, Rostec CEO Sergei Chemezov stated that “This is very important in order to provide protection against drones, because twelve missiles are sometimes not enough if there is a massive attack”.
+Deliveries to the Russian forces reportedly started in September 2025.